aurelia/aurelia/docs/user-docs/templates/template-syntax.md

 {% endtabs %}

 {% hint style="info" %}
-The parameter `i` passed to the method `fetchAdvice()` call in the template is for refreshing binding purposes.
-It is not used in the method itself.
-This is because method calls in Aurelia are considered pure, and will only be called again if any of its parameters have changed.
+The `i` variable triggers a method call in the template, as Aurelia considers method calls pure and re-invokes them only if their parameters change.
 {% endhint %}

 This example can also be seen in action below.

 {% embed url="https://stackblitz.com/edit/au2-promise-binding-using-functions?ctl=1&embed=1&file=src/my-app.ts" %}

-### Promise bind scope
+### Promise Bind Scope

-The `promise` template controller creates its own scope.
-This prevents accidentally polluting the parent scope or the view model where this template controller is used.
-Let's see an example to understand what it means.
+The `promise` template controller operates within its own scope, preventing accidental pollution of the parent scope or view model.

 ```html
 <div promise.bind="promise">